Data manipulation - independent exercises

 3. Exercises

-3.1 Look at the first lines of the data and check the structure of the object.
+3.1 Look at the first lines of the data to get an overview of how the data look like.

 head(swallows)

 3.2 The column bio_province shows the region of the observation.
-Let’s calculate the number of swallows observations by region.
+Let’s count the number of swallow observations (rows in the data) by region.
+Save the result in an object called counts_by_region.

 summarise(count = n(),